GSA/Section508.gov/_pages/acr-library/2025-04-28-acr-library.md

 - acr/
 - conformance-reports/
 ---
 GSA is committed to providing technical assistance to individuals and federal departments and agencies concerning the requirements of Section 508 of the Rehabilitation Act of 1973, as amended [(29 U.S.C.
 794d)]({{ site.baseurl }}/manage/laws-and-policies/section-508-law/).
-GSA Accessibility Conformance Reports (ACRs) describe how Section508.gov's online tools and training support <a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external">Section 508 Standards</a>, so that the many organizations, acquisition teams, and individuals can make informed procurement decisions.
+GSA Accessibility Conformance Reports (ACRs) describe how Section508.gov's online tools and training support <a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external">Section 508 Standards</a>, so that organizations, acquisition teams, and individuals can make informed procurement decisions.

+ACRs are provided only for products and tools that are made available outside of the Section508.gov website.

 ## How to Use This Page